dylan-adams-webdev/flashcard-app-assessment/README.md

 ### Technologies

-This project was built using React and Bootstrap.
+This project was built using React (```create-react-app```) and Bootstrap.
 The purpose of this project was to use newly acquired React knowledge in a real project.
 Bootstrap was chosen due to minimize development time to focus on learning React.
-This project is a fork from the Thinkful repository and was part of a graded project as part of the Software Engineering course.

 ### Discoveries